Fossj117/fossj117.github.io/_posts/2020-09-24-pandemic-art.md

 comments: true
 ---

 Somewhere in the depths of the covid-19 pandemic, I started this project where I would cut up self-help book and make collaged found-poem type things out of them (sometimes with little illustrations).
-The initial idea was that I thought it would be funny to re-configure self-help books into dark and/or cynical poems (from *The Subtle Art of Not Giving a Fuck* and *The Life Changing Art of Tidying Up* respecitvely):
+The initial idea was that I thought it would be funny to re-configure self-help books into dark and/or cynical poems.
+Here is one from *The Subtle Art of Not Giving a Fuck*:

 <p>
 <center>
 <img alt="Life Changing" align="center" src="/figs/2020-09-24-pandemic-art/life_changing.jpg" width="50%">
 </center>
 </p>

+Here's one from *The Life Changing Art of Tidying Up*:

 <p>
 <center>
 <img alt="Tidying" align="center" src="/figs/2020-09-24-pandemic-art/tidying.jpg" width="50%">
 </center>
 </p>

-But I also made some nicer ones (I forget the source of this one):
+But I also made some nicer ones:

 <p>
 <center>